oroksoy/nmos-testing-ts-cdk/README.md

-# Welcome to the CDK Java project for the NMOS testing tool in the cloud!
+# Welcome to the CDK Typescript project for the NMOS testing tool in the cloud!

 There are several prerequisites before staring to work with the CDK.